 Symbols in a Symbol: What Does the Flag Mean?
 A Mini-Lesson

 A symbol stands for an idea.
 Over the years, a symbol tends to take on a meaning related to its history, function or appearance.
 Ideas can also be gradually transferred to an object over time.
 In this way, an object can take on new meanings.
 For example, when you see the Star-Spangled Banner, you may simply see a large flag, you might think about its history, or you may have personal feelings about the flag based on your own experiences.
 Over the course of our country's history, the flag has become more important as a symbol of our country, though each American can still endow it with a personal meaning.

 The flag resonates with the symbols of its original design (colors, stars, stripes) and the meanings that have become associated with it since then.
 Review with your students the definition of a symbol.
 If desired, use the following activity, as described in the EDSITEment lesson The Statue of Liberty: The Meaning and Use of a Symbol:

-Have the class compare a contemporary flag in your classroom with the "first flag" on Betsy Ross, Washington, and the Flag, an image and brief background information available on the EDSITEment resource America's Library (a larger image may be found on the EDSITEment-reviewed website American Memory).
+Have the class compare a contemporary flag in your classroom with the "first flag" on Flag Day Celebrated, an image and brief background information available on the EDSITEment resource America's Library (a larger image may be found on the EDSITEment-reviewed website American Memory).
 The flag design does change at times.
 Why?
 What do the changes represent?
 (A new star for every state, an attempt to increase the number of stripes as new states were admitted.)
 However, certain properties of the flag have never changed.
 What are they?
 (Colors, stars, general design.)